Indiran-525/CMOS_SPICE/README.md

 ---

-This repository provides a **hands-on learning experience** for understanding CMOS circuit design and MOSFET behavior through **simulation-based exploration**.
+This repository is a reflection of my **hands-on learning experience** for understanding CMOS circuit design and MOSFET behavior through **NGSPICE** (CMOS SPICE SIMULATION - VSD).